 Unless otherwise indicated, 3Com registered trademarks are registered in the United States and may or may not be registered in other countries.

-3Com, the 3Com logo, Net Age, SmartAgent, SuperStack and Transcend are registered trademarks of 3Com Corporation.
-CoreBuilder and PACE are trademarks of 3Com Corporation.
-3ComFacts is a service mark of 3Com Corporation.
+3Com,Net Age, SmartAgent, SuperStack and Transcend are registered trademarks of 3Com Corporation.
+The 3Com logo, CoreBuilder and PACE are trademarks of 3Com Corporation.